Every Pasta Dinner at Olive Garden—Ranked!

-Cheat meals at Olive Garden don't even feel like cheat meals because Olive Garden doesn't really feel (or taste) like your typical fast food restaurant.
+Cheat meals at Olive Garden don't even feel like cheat meals because Olive Garden doesn't really feel (or taste) like your typical fast-food restaurant.
 We know you're probably justifying dinner here instead of McDonald's because it's Italian food, and Italian is supposed to be good for you!
 And your assumption would be right.
-In fact, when people at high cardiovascular risk switch to a Mediterranean diet—such as Italian— supplemented with olive oil, fish, fruits and vegetables, they can prevent about 30 percent of heart attacks, strokes and deaths from heart disease, according to a study in the New England Journal of Medicine.
-But unlike traditional Italian food, Olive Garden upends the nutritive properties of these ingredients by loading you up with extra-large servings of carbs, sodium and trans fats.
-These pastas pack a staggering average of 954 calories and 2,007 mg of sodium per plate — and that doesn't include the salad and breadsticks.
-That amount of sodium represents 134% of your recommended daily intake!
-But it's no secret that the Olive Garden menu's nutrition profile isn't helping you lose weight fast.
+In fact, when people at high cardiovascular risk switch to a Mediterranean diet—such as Italian— supplemented with olive oil, fish, fruits, and vegetables, they can prevent about 30% of heart attacks, strokes, and deaths from heart disease, according to a study in the New England Journal of Medicine.
+But unlike traditional Italian food, Olive Garden upends the nutritive properties of these ingredients by loading you up with high calories dishes that are giving you extra-large servings of carbs, sodium, and trans fats.

 We know that sometimes all you're in the mood for is a hearty, satisfying helping of pasta, and there is no denying that Olive Garden has just what you're looking for.
 Because certain menu items aren't as healthy as they sound, we ranked every pasta dinner from worst to best so you can treat yourself wisely.
-And when you go, take a word of advice from nutritionist Jessica Fishman Levinson, MS, RDN, CDN, who says the key to eating at Olive Garden is portion control.
-Either share a pasta dish or minimize temptation by asking your server to pack up half of your meal when you order, so it never gets to your plate.
+(And when you go, take a word of advice from nutritionist Jessica Fishman Levinson, MS, RDN, CDN, who says the key to eating at Olive Garden is portion control.
+Either share a pasta dish or minimize temptation by eating just half of your meal and packing up saving the other half.)

 Chicken & Shrimp Carbonara